UiL-OTS-labs/jspsych-uil-template-docs/README.md

 - You can find a lot of code snippets and examples online, there is a huge user base for jsPsych and many plugins for certain paradigms can be used or adapted to certain needs.

 ## General jsPsych info and tutorials
 Before you start editing one of these templates, reading up about jsPsych will usually be a good primer.
-We encourage anyone to get a gist of the 'simple' (but powerful!) way of doing things by following the recommendations given at jsPsych's (site)https://www.jspsych.org/ and to follow the first two tutorials.
-The basic things like how some 'index.html' file imports from the jspsych library, where and how plugins can be used are very relevant to understand.
+We encourage anyone to get a gist of the 'simple' (but powerful!) way of doing things by following the recommendations given at jsPsych's [site](https://www.jspsych.org/) and to follow the first two tutorials.
+The basic things like how some `index.html` file imports from the jspsych library, where and how plugins can be used are very relevant to understand.

 ## The templates in a 'jsPsych' perspective
-Like always, the easy things tend to be easy to read (lines of code and examples) and understand, but in order to conduct a full-fledge online experiment, you need to invest a lot more time to make things work, which is why we chose to equip this selection of templates with the aforemetioned 'standard components' (consent, survey, a shared common utilities library).
+Like always, the easy things tend to be easy to read (lines of code and examples) and understand, but in order to conduct a full-fledge online experiment, you need to invest a lot more time to make things work.
+This is why we chose to equip this selection of templates with the aforemetioned 'standard components' (consent, survey, a shared common utilities library).
 Also, by default, the templates implement stimulus lists with a so-called _'timelineVariable'_ implementation.

 The following is true with regard to how these templates have evolved: